VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_7 Indirect-Syscall-Dropper/Chapter_7 LAB_Playbook.md

 ### Header File
 Unlike the native dropper, we **no longer ask ntdll.dll** for the function definition of the native APIs we use.
 But we still want to use the native functions, so we need to define or **directly implement** the structure for all four native functions in a header file.
 In this case, the header file should be called **syscalls.h**.
 The syscalls.h file does not currently exist in the syscall poc folder, your task is to add a new header file named syscalls.h and implement the required code.
 The code for the syscalls.h file can be found in the code section below.
-You will also need to include ``syscalls.h`` in the main C code.
-Additional information if you want to check the function definition manually should be available in the Microsoft documentation, e.g. for [NtWriteVirtualMemory] (https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ntallocatevirtualmemory).
+You will also need to include the header ``syscalls.h`` in the main code.

+Additional information if you want to check the function definition manually should be available in the Microsoft documentation, e.g. for [NtAllocateVirtualMemory](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ntallocatevirtualmemory).

 <details>
 <summary>Code</summary>